-This sermon was delivered at Ohio Valley Baptist Church on the 29th day of January 2017:
+The following sermon was delivered at Locust Grove Baptist Church in Murray, Kentucky on the 7th day of January 2018, during the evening service:

 The following message was delivered at Ohio Valley Baptist Church on March 16, 2014:

 While studying this text, I have asked why would Paul need to pray here?
 He’s already prayed in 1:15-23, why would he need to pray again?
 I discovered why when I began to note the literary differences in 1:1-2:22 and 4:1-6:24.
 Ephesians 1-2 is all about who you are in Christ and what God is like in salvation—one of the most crucial types of knowledge about God that you can have.
 These chapters consist of information, doctrine, and statements.